cariasmartelo/eviction-data-quality/README.md

 # eviction-data-quality
 Effort to improve the legal outreach activities of Non Profit organization __ to reduce eviction in Chicago.
 We use Machine Learning to build a model that predicts the tracts in Chicago that will be among the top 10% tracts with the highest eviction rate.
 With this prediction, we hope to improve the efficiency of the work made by ____, because they will be able to destinate their resources to the tracts mots it need.
-To do this, we use data from the Chicago Evictions Lawyers project, and we complement it with data from the ACS and the CHicago Open Data Portal.
+To do this, we use data from the Chicago Evictions Data Portal from the Lawyers’ Committee for Better Housing, and we complement it with data from the ACS and the CHicago Open Data Portal.

 ## Requirements